 What is a meadow?

 In the garden there is every reason to use natives, although not exclusively.
 Native european flowering plants are likely to be adapted to your weather and soil conditions and so more likely to survive in persist in the garden.
 Wildlife will have evolved to benefit from it.
 That said, natives may result in a short period of flowering, typically flowering before mid-summer.
-Using a mix of natives and non-natives in the garden, such as those from North America, can extend the flowering period into autumn.
+Using a mix of natives and non-natives in the garden can extend the flowering period well into autumn.
 Studies have shown that a mix of native and non-native plants is best for native wildlife, as this extends the range of sources and the period during which nectar is available to them.

 But you can’t just throw any plants together and expect them to thrive in the conditions you have, or co-exist peacefully as a relatively stable community without wiping out some of their neighbours or taking over entirely.
 Specialist seed companies, such as Pictoral Meadows, do offer worldwide a range of seed mixes for different sun exposures and soil conditions.
 For a truly tailored planting, choose a planting designer.